Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Well, now you got like five different touch points.

-I would say Tom Holman, round him up.
+I would say, Tom Holman, round him up.

-The Trump administration has admitted they have done illegal deportations.
+Here's the problem: the Trump administration has admitted they have done illegal deportations.

 Kilmar Obrego, give me a break.

-This gangster from Maryland, the Democrat Senator Chris Van Holland, love of his life.
+The Democrat Senator Chris Van Holland, love of his life.

 He's being prosecuted right now in the United States.

-Why do they bring him back?
+Why did they bring him back?

 Because some two-bit federal judge made him do it, so now he's being prosecuted here.